Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model

 where $u(x,t)$ is the coarse-grained density or temperature, $D(u)$ is the diffusion (or heat diffusion) coefficient, $\sigma(u)$ is the gas compressibility, and $\eta(x,t)$ is a delta-correlated Gaussian noise, $ \left<\eta(x,t)\right> = 0$ and $\quad \left<\eta(x,t)\eta(x',t')\right> = \delta(x-x')\delta(t-t')$.
 For the KMP model, where $u(x,t)$ is the coarse-grained temperature, one obtains $D=1$ and $\sigma(u) = 2u^2$, and Eq.~(\ref{Langevingen}) becomes

 Without the noise term Eq.~(\ref{Langevin}) becomes the heat diffusion equation~(\ref{mfequation}).

-The MFT \cite{JonaLasinioreview} represents a variant of the optimal fluctuation method.
-It is a large-deviation theory based on a saddle-point evaluation of the path integral for the stochastic process, described by Eq.~(\ref{Langevingen}).
+As mentioned above, the MFT relies on a saddle-point evaluation of the path integral for the stochastic process, described by Eq.~(\ref{Langevingen}).
 In our problem, the small parameter of the saddle-point evaluation is again $1/\sqrt{T}$.
 The saddle-point evaluation leads to a constrained optimization problem, where the (integral) constraint comes from conditioning the process on the specified transferred heat (\ref{Jdefinition}) subject to the initial condition (\ref{mfinitial}).
 The integral constraint (\ref{Jdefinition}) is conveniently taken into account via a Lagrange multiplier \cite{DG2009b}.
 We will present a complete Hamiltonian formulation of the MFT problem shortly.
 The solution of this problem describes the \emph{optimal path} of the process: the most likely time histories of the coarse-grained temperature field and of the noise field which dominate the probability distribution $\mathcal{P}(J,X,T)$ that we are after.